The State of Our Churches

 If you're already committed to a church, push toward these ideals in your church.
 Anecdotally, they can have a snowball effect on the rest of the members.
 For example, if you start standing for the reading of God's Word, maybe others will too.

 Most church growth happens either by raising up a new generation of Christians or from Christians deciding to switch churches.
-As mainline and many Evangelical denominations continue to decline, we can hope and pray that members are realizing the issues in these churches and are switching over to solid Biblical and traditional churches.
+As Mainline and many Evangelical denominations continue to decline, we can hope and pray that members are realizing the issues in their churches and are switching over to solid Biblical and traditional churches.